Peggy Cobb is one of the few individuals around the world who have experienced both the Spanish flu outbreak of 1918-19 and today’s COVID-19 pandemic.

 “I was too young to remember anything (else) except we were in quarantine.
 I grew up in a family where we were so secure that somehow nobody ever worried about … getting it.”

-Cobb, who has not contracted either virus, talked about that experience and more in an interview with the Neighbor before her 105th birthday party, one day before her birthday, at the Hammond Glen Retirement Community where she lives.
+Cobb, who has not contracted either virus, talked about that experience and more in an interview with the Neighbor before her 105th birthday party May 22, one day before her birthday, at the Hammond Glen Retirement Community where she lives.

 Regarding today’s outbreak, Hammond Glen, like some retirement homes, has not allowed visitors to come into the building to see residents such as friends or family members.
 But it has allowed its residents to go outside to see them.
 Cobb said living under those conditions has been a breeze.